grea09/color/doc/heart.md

 ---
-title: "HEART: HiErarchical Abstraction for Real-Time Partial Order Causal Link Planning"
+title: "HEART: Abstract plans as a guarantee of downward refinement"
 author:
  - Antoine Gréa
  - Laetitia Matignon